Sally Morgan, Baroness Morgan of Huyton: Business career

 In April 2006 she was appointed a board member of the Olympic Delivery Authority.
 In November 2005 she was appointed as a non-executive director of The Carphone Warehouse Group plc, as well as being a non-executive director of TalkTalk from 2005 to 2010, and on the Lloyds Pharmacy health care advisory panel.
 She was a non-executive director of Southern Cross Healthcare from 2006 until it had severe financial problems in 2011, before the company declared insolvency the following year.
-She also serves as Advisor to the Board of the children's charity and Academy Schools Chain Absolute Return for Kids (ARK) and has been chair of the board of Trustees of The Future Leaders Trust, as well as its successor organisations, since 2006.
+She also serves as Advisor to the Board of the children's charity and Academy schools chain Absolute Return for Kids (ARK) and has been chair of the board of Trustees of The Future Leaders Trust, as well as its successor organisations, since 2006.

 In July 2017 Morgan was appointed as senior non-executive director of building and support services company Carillion, serving on the audit, business integrity, nomination, remuneration and sustainability committees.
 The company, which had many large government contracts and 43,000 staff, went into liquidation in January 2018, with the UK Government ordering a fast-track investigation into the directors to consider possible misconduct.

 Other work

 In 2007 and 2008 Morgan chaired an inquiry into young adult volunteering, named The Morgan Inquiry, sponsored by the All-Party Parliamentary Scout Group and supported by The Scout Association.

 She was appointed chair of Ofsted by the Conservative-led government from March 2011 and left that post in autumn 2014.

 Morgan is a trustee of the Education Policy Institute, a Westminster-based research institute.
 She is on the board of the think tank Labour Together.

+Morgan has, since February 2025, been a commentator on the Times Radio podcast How to Win An Election.

 Academic career

 In February 2019, it was announced that Morgan would succeed Nicola Padfield as Master of Fitzwilliam College, Cambridge in October 2019.
 She was officially admitted on 1 October, and is the college's 9th Master.
+Morgan chaired the appointment board that selected academic and storyteller Jason Arday for his professorship at the University of Cambridge.